McCormick School of Engineering

 Department of Mathematics math placement exam

 The math placement exam is required for new McCormick students regardless of their intended major or their AP/IB credit.
-Access the exam by accepting the invitation to join the Canvas exam page (emailed in mid-May).
+Access the exam by accepting the invitation to join the Canvas exam page (emailed in early June).

 Department of Chemistry initial chemistry assessment

-The initial chemistry assessment is required for new McCormick students regardless of their intended major or their AP credit in chemistry.
-Access the assessment by accepting the invitation to join the Canvas exam page (emailed in mid-May).
+The initial chemistry assessment is required for all incoming first-year McCormick students regardless of their intended major or their AP credit in chemistry.
+Access the assessment by accepting the invitation to join the Canvas exam page (emailed in early June).

 Department of Chemistry placement exam

-The chemistry placement exam is only required for students who would like to take CHEM 171 Advanced Inorganic General Chemistry, CHEM 215 Organic Chemistry, or CHEM 212-1 Organic Chemistry (for Integrated Science Program students).
+The chemistry placement exam is only required for students who would like to take Accelerated General Chemistry (CHEM 171), Organic Chemistry (CHEM 215), or Organic Chemistry for Majors (CHEM 217) (for Integrated Science Program students).
 Students wishing to take one of the three previously mentioned courses must take both the initial chemistry assessment and this chemistry placement exam, regardless of any AP/IB credit earned.
 Students who took AP, IB, or other honors/advanced chemistry coursework in high school are advised to take the chemistry placement exam.

 For detailed information on chemistry placement and courses, view the Department of Chemistry website.
-Access the placement exam by accepting the invitation to join the Canvas exam page (emailed in mid-May).
+Access the placement exam by accepting the invitation to join the Canvas exam page (emailed in early June).

 Other Placement Exams